pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 899 Problems With Cron Tasks

+The actual problem is you have a cron tasks that executes each minute, but you hvae ten instances of this program yes now you have ten cron tasks thats executes each minutos, solution a unique instance of this program or use a queue, Kubernetes  I love it but with your autoscaling I have problems.

 ##### Day 897 Working a lot

 This days I am working a lot, more than 12 hours daylies I am tired, but I learn a lot of things.